MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines-alternate.md

                     </div>
                     <div class="cardText">
                         <h3>Capacity guidelines </h3>
                         <p>Provide info on capacity.
 Do you have set space limits?
-Tell your site owners how much space they get and if you have a process and policy for requesting more.</p> </p> Resource for admins: <a href="https://docs.microsoft.com/en-us/sharepoint/manage-site-collection-storage-limits">Manage site storage limits</a></p></p>Sample text:<i> Your site allows for XX MB/GB of storage.
+Tell your site owners how much space they get and if you have a process and policy for requesting more.</p> </p> Resource for admins: <b><a href="https://docs.microsoft.com/en-us/sharepoint/manage-site-collection-storage-limits">Manage site storage limits</a></b>.</p></p>Sample text:<i> Your site allows for XX MB/GB of storage.
 You’re encouraged to remove unused sites and files.</i></p>
                     </div>
                 </div>
             </div>